 Arguably, the business market is a wild world.
 Competition is relentless.
-So, professionals should find ways to secure their chances of getting the job.
+So, professionals should find ways to secure their chances of getting a job.
 Freelancers that have been around for a long time know it firsthand, and newcomers come to realize it soon enough.
 The best method of increasing the likelihood of getting more clients is to learn how to write a freelance project proposal.
 With a strategic approach and planning.

 In this article, we will provide you with the optimal components needed to structure a freelance proposal.
 Starting from project research to the necessary follow-up email.
-In addition, we will identify the pre-submission groundwork essential to the acceptance of your freelance bid by the potential clients.
+In addition, we will identify the pre-submission groundwork essential to the acceptance of your freelance bid by potential clients.
 But first, let’s begin by answering some initial questions.

 What is a freelance project proposal?

-A business proposal is a freelancer’s opportunity to present their solution that could meet the client’s demands.
-By writing a project proposal, an independent contractor can highlight their relevant capabilities and offer some extra ideas appropriate to the project and the client’s industry.
+A business proposal is a freelancer’s opportunity to present a solution that could meet the client’s demands.
+By writing a freelance project proposal, an independent contractor can highlight their relevant capabilities and offer some extra ideas appropriate to the project and the client’s industry.
 Basically, it’s all about what you can do for them and not your skillset in general.